Roadworks around Brussels Airport

-As a national airport located in the heart of Europe, Brussels Airport is the ideal gateway to Brussels, Belgium and the rest of the world.
-The extensive road network surrounding the airport is a valuable asset, but it requires regular maintenance and occasional roadworks.
-Here, you will find a summary of ongoing and upcoming roadworks near Brussels Airport.
+Located in the heart of Europe, Brussels Airport is the perfect gateway to Brussels, Belgium, and beyond.
+While the extensive road network around the airport is a major advantage, it also requires regular maintenance and occasional roadworks.
+Below, you'll find an overview of current and upcoming roadworks near Brussels Airport.

 The interchange between the R0 and A201 is being redesigned into a compact 'Single Point Interchange.'
 The current flyovers are being replaced with a new bridge over the ring road, featuring a single intersection to manage traffic flows.